analogdevicesinc/msdk/README.md

 * [MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/)

-**This repository** contains the latest **_source code_** of the MSDK and is used for *development*.
-It does _not_ contain the MSDK _toolchain_, which is a separate collection of programs used to build, program, and debug the contents of this repo on hardware.
+**This repository** contains the latest **_source code_** of the MSDK and is being used for _development_.
+It does _not_ contain the MSDK _toolchain_, which is a separate collection of programs used for building, programming, and debugging.

 ## Installation

-The MSDK is available via an Automatic Installer.
-See the ["Installation"](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#installation) in the MSDK User Guide for instructions.
+The MSDK source code is bundled alongside its toolchain into releases that are available via an Automatic Installer.
+See the ["Installation"](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#installation) section in the MSDK User Guide for instructions.

 Users who would like to use the latest bleeding-edge _development_ resources can follow [Developing from the Repo](#developing-from-the-repo) below, but this should only be done **_after_** installing the release MSDK above.